 - Custom printing, logos, and graphics

 - Multiple tactile dome options for tactile feedback or non-tactile option

 - EMI/ESD/RFI shielding options (for electro-magnetic interference, electro-static discharge and radio frequency interference shielding)

 - Multiple connector styles

-- Normally environmentally sealed to keep incidental dust and moisture out
+- Sealed to keep out incidental dust and moisture

 - Window lens coating